Atomtronic multi-terminal Aharonov-Bohm interferometer

-\paragraph{Time-dependent flux.---} The flux $\Omega(t)=t/T$ is then linearly increased in time, where we increase by one flux quantum in one period $T$.
+\paragraph{Time-dependent flux.---} The flux $\Omega(t)=t/T$ is now linearly increased in time by one flux quantum for one period $T$.
 As a result, the current undergoes a periodic modulation.
-For $t>0$, we inject atoms via the source into the initially empty ring and drains.
+For $t>0$, we inject atoms via the source into the initially empty ring and drains for the lattice Bose-Hubbard model.
 We show the case of $T=2.8$ in Fig.\ref{fig:dynamicflux}a.
-The current undergoes an initial transient until it settles into periodic sinusoidal oscillations.
-The drain current is shifted by $T/2$, i.e. when one of the drains has minimal current, the other drain has maximal current.
-The drain current oscillates between close to 0 and the magnitude of the source current.
-Thus, this device realizes an atomic DC/AC converter where a constant source current is converted into an alternating current.
-For an optimal conversion, we want the amplitude of the drain current oscillation to be as close as possible to the incoming source current.
+The current undergoes \revA{initial transient dynamics} until it settles into periodic sinusoidal oscillations, where the currents in the two drains are shifted by $T/2$.
+The drain current oscillates between close to 0 and nearly the magnitude of the source current.
+Thus, this device realizes a \revA{form of} atomic DC/AC converter where a constant source current \revA{converts into AC modulated currents.}